akamai/cli-netstorage/README.md

 *NOTE:* This tool is intended to be installed via the Akamai CLI package manager, which can be retrieved from the releases page of the [Akamai CLI](https://github.com/akamai/cli) tool.

+*NOTE:* This tool is only supported for use with ObjectStore, not with the older FileStore system.
+Any use of the tool to work with FileStore directories is unsupported.

 This is under active development but ready for exploring and testing.
 Please open issues if you have questions or requests.

 ### Credentials